avahoffman/urban-weed-genomics/bash/README.md

 ### Step 2b – Download Stacks

-On MARCC, [Stacks](https://catchenlab.life.illinois.edu/stacks/) will need to be downloaded to each user's code directory.
+On Rockfish, [Stacks](https://catchenlab.life.illinois.edu/stacks/) will need to be downloaded to each user's code directory.
 Stacks should be compiled in an interactive mode.
 For more information on interactive mode, see `interact --usage`.